Playland (New York): Origin

-In the late 19th and early 20th centuries, Playland's waterfront area of Westchester County along the Long Island Sound was the site of a growing collection of recreational developments, including hotels, resorts, and "amusement areas".
-Local residents concerned about "unsavory crowds" petitioned the Westchester County Park Association to purchase two existing theme parks, Rye Beach and Paradise Park, and replace them with a local-government-sponsored amusement park.
+In the late 19th and early 20th centuries, that same waterfront area in Westchester County attracted a growing collection of recreational developments, including hotels, resorts, and "amusement areas".
+Local residents concerned about "unsavory crowds" petitioned the Westchester County Park Association to purchase two existing theme parks, Rye Beach Pleasure Park and Paradise Park, and replace them with a local-government-sponsored amusement park.

-Frank Darling, a veteran park manager with experience at Coney Island and the British Empire Exhibition at Wembley, was hired to design and run the new park, called Playland.
-The well-known NYC architectural firm Walker & Gillette and landscape architect Gilmore D. Clarke were commissioned to produce a comprehensive design of both buildings and grounds, making Playland the first planned amusement park in the country.
+The well-known NYC architectural firm Walker & Gillette and landscape architect Gilmore David Clarke were commissioned to produce a comprehensive design of both buildings and grounds, making Playland the first planned amusement park in the country.
+Frank W. Darling, a veteran amusement park builder with experience at Coney Island and the British Empire Exhibition at Wembley, was secured first to lead construction of the park and then hired to run it.